 We have outlined a reasoning process whose conclusions are ensured to be accurate in any conceivable scenario where the initial premises hold true.
 Specifically, if the knowledge base (KB) accurately reflects the real-world state, then any statement α derived from KB through a sound inference procedure is also valid in the real world.
 Thus, although the inference process operates on "syntax" - involving internal physical configurations like bits in registers or patterns of electrical signals in brains - the process mirrors the real-world dynamics.
-It demonstrates how certain aspects of the real world.
+It demonstrates how certain aspects of the real world are affirmed due to the presence of other aspects in the real world.
 This relationship between the world and its representation is depicted in Figure 7.6.